 This example is typical of a structured proof.
-From the assumption, $2 \le abs m$, we deduce a chain of consequences that become absurd.
+From the assumption, 2 ≤ abs m, we deduce a chain of consequences that become absurd.
 We connect one step to the next using "hence", except that we must introduce the conclusion using "thus".

-Note that we have beefed up the fact "0" from simply $m\neq 0$ to include as well $n\neq 0$, which we need to obtain a contradiction from $2 \times abs n \leq 1$.
+Note that we have beefed up the fact "0" from simply $m\neq 0$ to include as well $n\neq 0$ , which we need to obtain a contradiction from $2 \times abs \ n \le 1$ .
 In fact, "0" here denotes a list of facts.